-information theory and statistical decision theory

-which emphasized the statistical nature of information transmission and processing in the presence of uncertainty and noise that was more characteristic of "real world" information processing.

-- Psychophysics and signal detection theory showed the importance of noise, false alarms, in human perception and decision making - Physiological data on inherent statistical and analog nature of sensory coding by neurons became apparent, e.g. input intensities are probably coded in terms of average frequency of spike trains, not in terms of a precise sequence-but this is still debated.
+- information theory and statistical decision theory - which emphasized the statistical nature of information transmission and processing in the presence of uncertainty and noise that was more characteristic of "real world" information processing. - · Psychophysics and signal detection theory showed the importance of noise, false alarms, in human perception and decision making - Physiological data on inherent statistical and analog nature of sensory coding by neurons became apparent, e.g. input intensities are probably coded in terms of average frequency of spike trains, not in terms of a precise sequence--but this is still debated.
 The neural code is noisy.
+The

-The McCulloch-Pitts model is a structure-less discrete time model-sensory experiments suggested that "structure-less continuous signal, and continuous-time" models would be better. - Hodgkin-Huxley model of neural discharge added substantial richness to our understanding of the mechanism of spike generation, and neural conduction.
+McCulloch-Pitts model is a structure-less discrete time model--sensory experiments suggested that "structure-less continuous signal, and continuous-time" models would be better.